Guide to People Analytics

 - Identify and retain key talent and

-- Drive ROI and invest in the most impactful HR and talent programs
+- Drive ROI and invest the most impactful HR and talent programs

 People analytics, HR analytics, talent analytics or workforce analytics?